nilearn/nilearn/doc/group_sparse_covariance.rst

 using a Ledoit-Wolf estimate.
 It turned out that even if the Ledoit-Wolf initialization allows for starting with a better value for the objective, the difference with the diagonal matrix initialization dwindles rather fast.
-It does not allow any real significant speedup in practice.
+It does not allow any significant speedup in practice.

 Only one initialization has been implemented (the diagonal matrix, as